Frequently Asked Questions

 Does the Applied Compassion Training train you to teach CCT, MBSR, MSC, CBT, MBCT, etc?

 No. The Applied Compassion Training (ACT) is not a program to train or certify participants to teach one specific protocol.
-This certificate program is intended for people who will create and deliver a unique project which features and integrates applied compassionate approaches to general and specific issues associated with their occupations, professions, and/or personal development.
-The ACT program will equip the individual trainees with the skills and tools necessary to design their own compassion offerings, talks, and programs based on best principles and practices.
+This certificate program is intended for people who will create and deliver a variety of unique projects which feature and integrate applied compassionate approaches to general and specific issues associated with their occupations, professions, and/or personal development.
+The ACT program will equip the individual trainees with the principles, attitudes, skills and resources necessary to design their own compassion-based offerings, talks, and programs based on best principles and practices.
 Certified graduates will function in the role of an Educator, Facilitator, Consultant, and Ambassador of Applied Compassion.

 What is the average time commitment for a student undertaking this training?

-Participant attendance is required at all three (2.5 day) on-site, non residential retreats in the San Francisco Bay Area scheduled in January, June and November of 2020.
-In the intervening months, there will be two evening online Zoom sessions (approximately 90 minutes per session).
-Participants should also expect to spend approximately 8-12 hours each month working on their individual Capstone Project, as well as in discussions with their individual Ambassador team and ACT instructors and facilitators.
+Participant attendance is required at all three (2.5 day) on-site, non residential retreats at Stanford University scheduled in January, July and November of 2021.
+In the intervening months, there will be two online Zoom sessions (approximately 4 hours per month).
+Participants should also expect to spend an additional 8-12 hours each month working on their individual Capstone Project, as well as in discussions with their Ambassador team and ACT instructors and mentor.